Wuwei Chanyu: Reign

 Wuwei Chanyu ruled during the reign of the Han emperor Wudi (r.
-141–87 BC), after Wudi broke the heqin peace and kinship treaty with the Huns.
+141–87 BC), after Wudi broke the heqin peace and kinship treaty with the Xiongnu.
 His reign was marked by relative peace, with intensive diplomatic activities.
-The Huns intended to restore the heqin peace and kinship treaty with the Han empire.
+The Xiongnu intended to restore the heqin peace and kinship treaty with the Han empire.
 In turn the Han Empire wanted to weaken, isolate, and bring the Xiongnu into submission.
-Neither party succeeded in their main objective, but the Chinese further undermined the Xiongnu's' situation by splitting off their Wusun branch.
+Neither party succeeded in their main objective, but the Chinese further undermined the Xiongnu's situation by splitting off their Wusun branch.
 Wuwei was a son of Yizhixie, and came to the throne by agnatic primogeniture succession.
-The Chinese annals did preserve his title before the enthronement.
+The Chinese annals preserved his title before the enthronement.

 Life

 Wuwei Chanyu succeeded his father in 114 BC.

-In the autumn of 111 BC, Gongsun He and Zhao Ponu led 25,000 cavalry against the Xiongnu, but failed to engage them.
+In late 111 BC, Gongsun He and Zhao Ponu led 25,000 cavalry against the Xiongnu, but failed to engage them.

-In 110 BC Wudi assembled in Shuofang (朔方城) a 180,000-strong cavalry army, and sent Guo Ji to notify Chanyu about the mobilization.
+In 110 BC Wudi assembled a 180,000-strong cavalry army in Shuofang, and sent Guo Ji to notify the Chanyu about the mobilization.
 When Guo Ji arrived, the Chanyu's master of ceremony asked him about the purpose his arrival.
 Guo Ji, with polite evasion, said that he wished to disclose it personally to the Chanyu.
-Chanyu admitted him.
-Guo Ji told him: “If the Chanyu is in a position to mount a campaign and fight with the Chinese state, the Son of Sky himself, he is waiting for you at the border with an army; and if he is not in a position to fight, he should turn his face to the south and recognize himself a vassal of the House of Han.”
+The Chanyu admitted him.
+Guo Ji told him: "If the Chanyu is in a position to mount a campaign and fight with the Chinese state, the Son of Sky himself, he is waiting for you at the border with an army; and if he is not in a position to fight, he should turn his face to the south and recognize himself a vassal of the House of Han."
 Wuwei was so enraged by this ultimatum that he immediately beheaded his master of ceremony and arrested Guo Ji, sending him off to Baikal in exile.
-In spite of that, Chanyu was not inclined to attack the borders of China.
+In spite of that, the Chanyu was not inclined to attack the borders of China.
 Instead he gave rest to the troops and horses, and went hunting.

 In 110 BC, Wuwei rejected Han suggestions that he should submit to Han authority.
 At one point Wuwei was persuaded to pay a visit to Chang'an but cancelled the trip when news reached him that an advance Xiongnu dignitary had died on the way there.
 Convinced that he had been killed by the Han, Wuwei rejected all offers of peace.